robairey/git-lesson/README.md

 **Location:** Online

-This repo associated with our lessson on version control
+This repo is associated with our lessson on version control